Install and configure network node

 framework for instances.
 The integration bridge

-handles internal instance network
+br-int handles internal instance network

 traffic within OVS.
 The external bridge br-ex